 New Jersey’s Comparative Fault Laws

-If you file a lawsuit where you are not 0% at fault in New jersey, it will use New Jersey’s modified comparative fault’ rule to determine how at fault each party is.
+If you file a lawsuit where you are not 0% at fault in New Jersey, it will use New Jersey’s modified comparative fault’ rule to determine how at fault each party is under New Jersey Auto Accident Laws.
 Under this law your compensation will be deducted by the percentage at fault the jury or judge decides is yours.
 Let’s walk through an example.

 Suppose you’ve been in a car accident and been injured.
 The total cost of lost wages, medical bills, pain and suffering and everything is else determined to be a total of $100,000.